MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-24-distance-is-relative.md

     \end{cases} & \text{otherwise}
 \end{cases}$$

 We will now define the distance of a and b : $d(a,b)=\text{lev}_{a,b}(\vert a\vert,\vert b\vert)$.
 I think it is a lot harder to judge the quality of this definition.
-The intuition behind the levenshtein distance is the following: Each case (2nd. and 3rd. case are the same, but for symmetry) represents one transformation of one of the strings
+The intuition behind the Levenshtein distance is the following: Each case (2nd. and 3rd. case are the same, but for symmetry) represents one transformation of one of the strings

 1. Deletion
 2. Insertion